 Certain derivative contracts meet the accounting definition of a guarantee, including certain written options, contingent forward contracts and credit default swaps (see Note 5 regarding credit derivatives in which the Company has sold credit protection to the counterparty).
-Although the Company's derivative arrangements do not specifically identify whether the derivative counterparty retains the underlying asset, liability or equity security, the Company has disclosed information regarding all derivative contracts that could meet the accounting definition of a guarantee.
-The maximum potential payout for certain derivative contracts, such as written foreign currency options, cannot be estimated, as increases in foreign exchange rates in the future could possibly be unlimited.
-Therefore, in order to provide information regarding the maximum potential amount of future payments that the Company could be required to make under certain derivative contracts, the notional amount of the contracts has been disclosed.
+The Company has disclosed information regarding all derivative contracts that could meet the accounting definition of a guarantee and has used the notional amount as the maximum potential payout for certain derivative contracts, such as written foreign currency options.

 In certain situations, collateral may be held by the Company for those contracts that meet the definition of a guarantee.
 Generally, the Company sets collateral requirements by counterparty so that the collateral covers various transactions and products and is not allocated specifically to individual contracts.
 Also, the Company may recover amounts related to the underlying asset delivered to the Company under the derivative contract.

-The Company records all derivative contracts at fair value.
+The Company records derivative contracts at fair value.
 Aggregate market risk limits have been established, and market risk measures are routinely monitored against these limits.
 The Company also manages its exposure to these derivative contracts through a variety of risk mitigation strategies, including, but not limited to, entering into offsetting economic hedge positions.
 The Company believes that the notional amounts of the derivative contracts generally overstate its exposure.
-For further discussion of the Company's derivative risk management activities (see Note 5).